harkaitz/advent-of-code-2024-tcl/README.md

 Install tcl `sudo apt-get -y install tcl tk` and then run with `tclsh ./01.tcl`.
 You can also run the [gui](./aoc2024.tcl) with `wish ./aoc2024.tcl` 😉.

+## Final thoughts

+We did it!!
+2024-12-29 12:00, 12839 people have finished the AOC today out of 238557 that have started it.
+I would like my solutions to work with all inputs, if you find an errata please send me a pull request.

 ## Screenshots:

 <img src="gui.png" title="advent_gui">